knupel/ROMANESCO-Processing/Revision_31.md

 >move dropdown slider with mouse wheel
 >introduce new param to store and read data from slider, class Cropinfo
 >add shortcut to clear the midi selection
+>improve method costume to display pixel from force field